BlueBlazin/tensors/README.md

 ## Log

+**2025-12-27**

+**2025-12-26**
+- The nightmare of implementing einsum continues.
+It's just coding problem after coding problem.
+Whoever told you you don't find leetcode problems irl lied to you.

 **2025-12-25 🎄🦌🛷✨**
 - Fixed a bug with `is_contiguous` for slices.
 - Added a method to turn a tensor into a contiguous tensor.
 This is needed for the new einsum.